What is osteopathy/osteopathic treatment?

 When it comes to acute injuries, osteopathic treatment can help to reduce pain, swelling, and inflammation and speed up the healing process.
 Acute injuries are sudden and often caused by a traumatic event such as a fall, a vehicle crash, a sports injury, or something as simple as bending down to grab something on the floor.
 Common acute injuries include sprains, strains, nerve impingements and sudden loss of range of motion.

-What techniques are used to treat the injury?
+What techniques are used to treat acute injuries?

 Osteopaths use techniques like soft tissue and gentle joint articulation to help realign and support the injured area, which can help to reduce pain and swelling.
 They also use techniques to improve circulation, which can help to speed up the healing process.
 This can be done by using manual techniques to improve the lymphatic and venous return from the affected area, which will ultimately decrease any chances of chronic inflammation and promote faster healing to occur as a result.